AdobeDocs/experience-manager-cloud-service.en/help/assets/enable-assets-ultimate.md

 ---
-title: Assets as a Cloud Service user types and privileges
-description:
+title: Enable Assets Ultimate
+description: Learn how to enable Assets Ultimate for new and existing customers.
 feature: Asset Management
 role: User, Admin
 ---
-# Enable [!DNL Assets] as a Cloud Service Ultimate {#enable-assets-ultimate}
+# Enable [!DNL Assets] as a Cloud Service Ultimate {#enable-assets-cloud-service-ultimate}

 | [Search Best Practices](/help/assets/search-best-practices.md) |[Metadata Best Practices](/help/assets/metadata-best-practices.md)|[Content Hub](/help/assets/product-overview.md)|[Dynamic Media with OpenAPI capabilities](/help/assets/dynamic-media-open-apis-overview.md)|[AEM Assets developer documentation](https://developer.adobe.com/experience-cloud/experience-manager-apis/)|
 | ------------- | --------------------------- |---------|----|-----|

 ![Upgrade to Asset Cloud Service Ultimate](/help/assets/assets/upgrade-assets-cs-ultimate-package-banner.png)

-Assets as a Cloud Service Ultimate enables you to perform various key DAM capabilities, such as, advanced asset management operations, including, custom schema, metadata translations, custom processing profiles, custom workflow management, API-driven UI extensibility, content automation, advanced reporting, integrations with adobe and non-adobe applications, and many more.
+Assets as a Cloud Service Ultimate enables you to perform various key DAM capabilities, such as, asset management and library services, security and rights management, Creative and Experience Cloud connections, UI extensibility, API-driven automation, integrations with Adobe and non-Adobe applications, custom code deployment and many more.
 See [Assets as a Cloud Service Ultimate Overview](/help/assets/assets-ultimate-overview.md) for the complete list.

+## Enable Assets Ultimate {#enable-assets-ultimate}

-The new Assets as a Cloud Service users must first enable Assets Ultimate while creating the new program using Cloud Manager.
+New Assets as a Cloud Service customers must first enable Assets Ultimate by creating a new program using Cloud Manager.

 Execute the following steps:

 1. As a system administrator, log on to Cloud Manager.
 Ensure that you select the right organization while logging in.

+   >[!NOTE]
+   >
+   >Ensure that you are added to the appropriate Cloud Manager product profile to add a new program.
+For more information, see [Role Based Permissions in Cloud Manager](/help/onboarding/cloud-manager-introduction.md#role-based-permissions).

 1. [Create a new program](/help/journey-onboarding/create-program.md) and [add environments](/help/journey-onboarding//create-environments.md) to it.